Objects allow you to store keyed collections of values. That’s fine.

 Arrays support both operations.

-In practice we meet it very often.
+In practice we need it very often.
 For example, a queue of messages that need to be shown on-screen.

 There’s another use case for arrays – the data structure named stack.